Another chunk of England faces tight virus restrictions

 In the highest-risk areas of England, pubs have to close, people are barred from mixing with members of other households and travel in and out of the area is discouraged.

 The measures have caused tension between Johnson’s Conservative government and local authorities in northern England, which has the country’s highest infection rates.
+Britain has had Europe’s deadliest coronavirus outbreak, with almost 44,000 confirmed deaths.

 The feud has reopened a longstanding rift between the north of England — whose cities are still recovering from decades of post-industrial decline — and the more affluent south.
 Wednesday’s announcement about South Yorkshire means 7.3 million people, or 13% of England’s population, have been placed under the toughest restrictions — all of them in the north.